evmos/docs/docs/protocol/modules/vesting.md

 The `x/vesting` module provides `AnteDecorator`s that are recursively chained together into a single [`Antehandler`](https://github.com/cosmos/cosmos-sdk/blob/v0.43.0-alpha1/docs/architecture/adr-010-modular-antehandler.md).
-These decorators perform basic validity checks on an Ethereum or SDK transaction, such that it could be thrown out of the transaction Mempool.
+These decorators perform basic validity checks on an Ethereum, such that it could be thrown out of the transaction Mempool.

-Note that the `AnteHandler` is called on both `CheckTx` and `DeliverTx`, as Tendermint proposers presently have the ability to include in their proposed block transactions that fail `CheckTx`.
+Note that the `AnteHandler` is called on both `CheckTx` and `DeliverTx`, as CometBFT proposers presently have the ability to include in their proposed block transactions that fail `CheckTx`.

 ### Decorators

 The following decorators implement the vesting logic for token delegation and performing EVM transactions.

-#### `VestingDelegationDecorator`

-Validates if a transaction contains a staking delegation of unvested coins.
-This AnteHandler decorator will fail if:

-- the message is not a `MsgDelegate`
-- sender account cannot be found
-- sender account is not a `ClawbackVestingAccount`
-- the bond amount is greater than the coins already vested

 #### `EthVestingTransactionDecorator`